I have been told that property searches are a common reason for obstruction in Runcorn house deals. Is there any truth in this?

 The Council of Property Search Organisations (CoPSO) has noted the conclusions of a review by MoveWithUs that conveyancing searches do not feature amongst the top 10 causes of hindrances in the conveyancing process.
 Local searches are not likely to feature in any holding up conveyancing in Runcorn.

-I am purchasing my first flat in Runcorn with a mortgage from Lloyds TSB Bank.
-The builders would not reduce the amount so I negotiated 6k of additionals instead.
-The house builders rep advised me not reveal to my solicitor about this extras as it may put at risk my mortgage with the lender.
-Is this normal?.
+I'm buying my first flat in Runcorn benefiting from help to buy.
+The builders would not budge the price so I negotiated £7000 of fixtures and fittings instead.
+The sale representative advised me not disclose to my solicitor about the side-deal as it would adversely affect my mortgage with the bank.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.